catpea/poetry/README.md

 ![Location Map](image/poetry-0152-end-sign.jpg)

-Once I finally got to the end and glanced the map, it said "You are here!" and I said "Yup!"
+Once I finally got to the end and glanced the map,<br>
+it said "You are here!" and I said "Yup!"

 <br><br>